BaptisteDurand/QlikCloud-MultiTenantMultiCloud/README.md

 A Qlik Sense to Qlik Cloud migration can be performed with different strategies regarding your goals, your current cloud architecture and the expected values.
 - Are you focusing on new customer deployment?
 - Are you looking for On-Premise Qlik servers Footprint reduction?
-- Do you want leverage a specific Qlik Cloud added value product?
+- Do you want to leverage a specific Qlik Cloud added value product?
 - ...

 We recommend the [Qlik Migration Center](https://help.qlik.com/en-US/migration/Content/Migration/qliksense-qliksense-planning-your-migration.htm) to help you to define this strategy.